tensorflow/models/research/maskgan/README.md

 For training on PTB:

-1. (Optional) Pretrain a LM on PTB and store the checkpoint in /tmp/pretrain-lm/.
+1. (Optional) Pretrain a LM on PTB and store the checkpoint in `/tmp/pretrain-lm/`.
 Instructions WIP.

-2. (Optional) Run MaskGAN in MLE pretraining mode:
+2. (Optional) Run MaskGAN in MLE pretraining mode.
+If step 1 was not run, set `language_model_ckpt_dir` to empty.

 ```bash
 python train_mask_gan.py \